Main Content

 Simulate Model

-Simulate the model using the sim('idbbfilter.slx') command.
+Simulate the model using sim('idbbfilter.slx') command.

 sim('idealfilter.slx');

 Compare the real and imaginary output waveforms and observe that the output waveforms are identical.
 Idealized Baseband and Circuit Envelope Filter blocks are simulated using NDF2, a fixed-step time-domain solver.
-This solver balances narrowband and wideband accuracy and is suitable for situations where the frequency content of the signals in the system is unknown relative to the Nyquist rate.
+This solver balances narrowband and wideband accuracy and suitable for situations where the frequency content of the signals in the system is unknown relative to the Nyquist rate.

 See Also